Content updates

 Give the child (having regard to the child’s age and ability to understand ):

-• a copy of the brochure Permanent care order: Information for children and young people
+a copy of the brochure Your long-term care Information for children or Your long-term care Information for young people

 Give the parents: